 - gender fluid

-Many states in the United States, such as Colorado and California, now include nonbinary as an option on official documentation, such as driver’s licenses.
+However, society is increasingly becoming more accepting of nonbinary gender identities.
+Many states in the United States, including Colorado and California, now include nonbinary as an option on official documentation, such as driver’s licenses.